Are the ‘conventional’ real estate lead magnets dead?

 It can be properties such as just listed, bank-owned, short sales, luxury, over or under a specific price, foreclosed, and more.

-This type of real estate lead magnet is especially popular with agents and brokers.
+This real estate lead magnet type is especially popular with agents and brokers.

 For a house flipper looking for partner-investor leads, this could be a list of deals with an estimated return on investment of above X%.